vaadin/kubernetes-kit/azure-kit-terraform/README.md

 There is a [walkthrough example](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) of using horizontal pod autoscaling.

+### Vertical Pod Autoscaling
+It tries to automatically set resource requests and limits on running containers based on past usage.
+Currently its in preview: https://learn.microsoft.com/en-us/azure/aks/vertical-pod-autoscaler

 ### Cluster autoscaler
 The [Azure cluster autoscaler](https://learn.microsoft.com/en-us/azure/aks/cluster-autoscaler) component can watch for pods in your cluster that can't be scheduled because of resource constraints.